-An Excel Table is a special structure for managing information in lists or tables.
+An Excel Table is a special object for managing data in Excel.
+Excel Tables have a name which appears in the name box when the entire table is selected.
 To quickly create an Excel Table, select any cell in the data, and use the keyboard shortcut control + T. Links to video demos appear below this article.
+For a complete introduction to Excel Tables see: Excel Tables.

 Key advantages to Excel Tables